 This gene encodes a serine/threonine kinase belonging to the germinal center kinase (GCK) family.
 The protein is structurally similar to the kinases that are related to NIK and may belong to a distinct subfamily of NIK-related kinases within the GCK family.
-Studies of the mouse homolog indicate an up-regulation of expression in the course of postnatal mouse cerebral development and activation of the cJun N-terminal kinase (JNK) and the p38 pathways.
-Alternative splicing occurs at this locus and four transcript variants encoding distinct isoforms have been identified. [provided by RefSeq, Jul 2008]
+Studies of the mouse homolog indicate an up-regulation of expression in the course of postnatal mouse cerebral development and activation of the cJun N-terminal kinase (JNK) and the p38 pathways. [provided by RefSeq, Mar 2016]

 GeneCards Summary for MINK1 Gene

-MINK1 (Misshapen-Like Kinase 1) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Cellular Senescence.
-GO annotations related to this gene include protein serine/threonine kinase activity.
+MINK1 (Misshapen Like Kinase 1) is a Protein Coding gene.
+Among its related pathways are Cellular Senescence and MAPK signaling pathway.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAP4K3.